 When the wind’s whipping and the snow’s flying, a ski bib provides a really nice dose of protection against cold drafts and moisture.
 Most offerings here feature a simple shell construction, but a few designs build in a thin layer of synthetic insulation for extra warmth alongside wind and waterproofing.
 Among the insulated options, the Flylow Sphynx puts it together better than most: The 40-gram Spaceloft insulation adds warmth without too much bulk, and you get a low-profile back and vents along the outer thighs to help guard against overheating.
 Among ski bibs, Flylow's style is hard to beat, and we really love the stretchy fabric, which is comfortable and doesn’t restrict movement like a rigid hardshell.
 For frigid winter climates or women who have a tendency to run cold, the Sphynx is well worth a closer look.

-But before you spring for an insulated bib, it’s worth considering the tradeoffs.
+But before you spring for an insulated bib, it’s worth considering the trade-offs.
 Our primary gripe is the lack of versatility: The built-in warmth is a great companion on particularly cold days, but quickly becomes overkill when the mercury rises.
 Further, we never recommend an insulated bib for backcountry use—even on the coldest of days, the insulation still adds too much bulk and detracts from breathability.
 And we do have some specific gripes with the Sphynx, too: Flylow didn’t include scuff guards, the bib only comes in one inseam length, and some users report issues with fit (you’ll likely want to size up).
 In the end, we think that most skiers are better off opting for a non-insulated bib and building a quiver of different baselayer options.

 See the Flylow Gear Sphynx Bib

-Best Women's Bib for Backcountry Skiing
+Best Women's Bibs for Backcountry Skiing

-4. Outdoor Research Skytour AscentShell Bibs ($399)
+4. Outdoor Research Skytour AscentShell Bibs ($429)

 Waterproofing: 3L AscentShell